-Here are 5 things that you might not know about skiing in the Grand Massif.
+5 things you might not know about the Grand Massif

-- Massif by name, massive by nature – the Grand Massif is the fourth largest linked ski area in France, with 265km of pistes (or 145 slopes) for your enjoyment!
+- Massif by name, massive by nature – the Grand Massif is the fourth largest linked ski area in France, with 265km of pistes (over 145 slopes) for your enjoyment!

 - There are 31 piste grooming machines that operate at night across the ski area.
 On the steepest slopes, the grooming machines are held by a 1000m cable which can hold up to 4 tonnes!